Home > Poetry > The Old World

 See what's inside AGNI 51

-F. D. Reeve, poet and novelist, most recently published The Moon and Other Failures (1999, Michigan State University Press).
-This April his chamber oratorio The Urban Stampede, with music by Andrew Gant, will have its world premiere at London’s Barbican; next year it will be released in book form. (updated 2000)
+F. D. Reeve, poet and novelist, most recently published The Moon and Other Failures (Michigan State University Press, 1999).
+His chamber oratorio The Urban Stampede, with music by Andrew Gant, had its world premiere in April 2000 at London’s Barbican and the book form was released in 2001 (Michigan State University Press, 2001). (updated 2023)

 Back to top